nicolasvo/interview-deezer/README.rst

 The report is ``deezer_report.pdf``.

-The web app can be accessed at http://godforgiveme.zapto.org:1000/.
+The host server is currently down.
+If you need it, send an email at ``nicolasvo95@gmail.com``.

 Deployment
 ----------